Persepolis (comics): Genre and style

-Persepolis is an autobiography written as a graphic novel based on Satrapi's life.
-The genre of graphic novels can be traced back to 1986 with Art Spiegelman's Maus, portraying the Holocaust through the use of cartoon images of mice and cats.
-Later, writers such as Aaron McGruder and Ho Che Anderson used graphic novels to discuss themes such as Sudanese orphans and civil rights movements.
-This genre has become an appropriate forum for examining critical matters by using illustrations to discuss foreign topics, such as those discussed in Persepolis.
-The "graphic novel" label is not so much a single mindset as a coalition of interests that happen to agree on one thing—that comics deserve more respect.
+Persepolis is an autobiographical account of Satrapi's life in graphic novel form.
+While there is debate about the origin and definition of the term, modern graphic novels have been influenced by Art Spiegelman's Maus, which depicts Spiegelman's father's experience of the Holocaust with cartoon images of mice and cats.
+Later cartoonists like Aaron McGruder and Ho Che Anderson have also used graphic novels to explore social and political themes.
+The graphic novel has become a way for artists to examine critical matters by using illustrations to discuss foreign topics, such as those discussed in Persepolis.

 Nima Naghibi and Andrew O'Malley, English professors at Ryerson University, believe that Persepolis is part of a larger movement of autobiographical books by Iranian women.
+However, literary critics point out that the book goes beyond conventional prose memoirs by serving as a work of "visual autofiction."
+According to theorist Philippe Lejeune, standard autobiographies usually depend on a clear "autobiographical pact" between the writer and reader.
+On the other hand, scholars who refer to the origins of autofiction, a term used by Serge Doubrovsky, assert that recalling a childhood entails an imaginative gap.
+Youth memories must be created through an understanding of time and emotional trauma, as they are not the most reliable historical records.
+Due to the combined effects of the Iranian Revolution, forced migration, and ultimate exile, Satrapi faces an even greater narrative divide.

 Satrapi wrote Persepolis in a black-and-white format: "the dialogue, which has the rhythms of workaday family conversations and the bright curiosity of a child's questions, is often darkened by the heavy black-and-white drawings".
+To bridge the memory gaps, Satrapi uses a unique visual language characterized by minimalism and high-contrast artwork.
+She highlights the broken and incomplete nature of memories themselves by purposefully keeping panels minimal and leaving out complex elements.
+A visual tension between what is visible and what is hidden on the page is produced by the lack of shading, allowing readers to create their own interpretations of what is presented.
+According to academic Gillian Whitlock, the high-contrast, minimalist visual style offers a different set of tools for documenting history.
+In contrast to the strictly chronological confessions found in traditional biographies, Satrapi can use irony and satire to alleviate the horrors and pains of displacement by utilizing the comic frame.
 The use of a graphic novel has become much more predominant in the wake of events such as the Arab Spring and the Green Movement, as this genre employs both literature and imagery to discuss these historical movements.
 In an interview titled "Why I Wrote Persepolis", Marjane Satrapi said that "graphic novels are not traditional literature, but that does not mean they are second-rate."